Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Background

 \section{Background}

 The solution proposed in this paper combines two machine learning mechanisms.
-First, we use \rrm{a} Graph Neural Network to model computer network \rrm{scenarios}.
+First, we use a GNN to model computer network scenarios.
+GNNs are neural network architectures specifically designed to generalize over graph-structured data~\cite{battaglia2018relational}.
+In addition, they offer near real-time operation in the scale of milliseconds (see Section \ref{subsec:computime}).
 Second, we use Deep Reinforcement Learning to build an agent that learns how to efficiently operate networks following a particular optimization goal.
+DRL applies the knowledge obtained in past optimizations to later decisions, without the necessity to run computationally intensive algorithms.